 • The percentage of pupils achieving the English Baccalaureate (i.e. GCSE C grades or higher in English, Maths, 2 Sciences, a modern foreign language and either History or Geography)

-If you click on the link below you will find a summary of Springfield’s 2016 GCSE Results.
+If you click on the links below you will find summaries of Springfield’s 2016 and 2017 GCSE Results.